ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

    Keep in mind that writing interpolated strings comes with a few rules and limitations:

    * The width of a row is considered a unique parameter for each cash register.
-Therefore, certain symbols need to be added when you align or fill out rows.
+Therefore, certain symbols need to be added when you want to align or fill out receipt rows.

-   * You should use the following operators to transfer an interpolated string to another row:
+   * You should use the following operators to transfer interpolated strings to another row:

      "\r\n", "\\n", "'\\r", "\n", "\r".

      The string will be transfered into two or more rows as long as it contains symbols such as <CR> <LF>, <CR>, <LF> or it contains a sequence of "\n" or "\r" symbols.

-   * Text can be automatically trasferred on a new line as long as that line contains identical symbols that fill it.
-In that case, the line is considered "separating", meaning that the identical symbols are scrapped and whatever follows them is moved to a new line.
+   * Text will be automatically trasferred on a new line as long as identical symbols are present to fill the rest of the previous line.
+In that case, the identical symbols will be scrapped and whatever follows them is moved to a new line.

      **Example:**

-     "This is <br><br>
+     "This is <br>
        text\+++++++++++++++++++++++++++++++++++<br>
      ++++++++++++++++++++++++++ more text"